ARM-software/arm-trusted-firmware/docs/porting-guide.md

 populated with the extents of secure RAM available for BL2 to use.
 See `bl2_early_platform_setup()` above.

+Following function is required only when LOAD_IMAGE_V2 is enabled.

+### Function : bl2_plat_handle_post_image_load() [mandatory]

+    Argument : unsigned int
+    Return   : int

+This function can be used by the platforms to update/use image information for given `image_id`.
+This function is currently invoked in BL2 to handle BL image specific information based on the `image_id` passed, when LOAD_IMAGE_V2 is enabled.

+Following functions are required only when LOAD_IMAGE_V2 is disabled.

 ### Function : bl2_plat_get_scp_bl2_meminfo() [mandatory]